account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 4.4 On-line Moorings

-4.4.1 IWA is concerned about congestion that takes place, particularly in areas of high boat movement.
+4.4.1 There should be a focus to provide off-line moorings in preference to on-line moorings.
+IWA is concerned about congestion that takes place, particularly in areas of high boat movement.
 IWA accepts the fact that there are many on-line permanent moorings on the waterways that have been established over a number of years.
-As ever-increasing numbers of boats come onto the system, we welcome the focus to provide off-line mooring facilities and so reduce the number of on-line permanent moorings, particularly in areas of high boat density.
+As ever-increasing numbers of boats come onto the system, we welcome the focus to provide off-line mooring facilities and so reduce the number of on-line permanent moorings particularly in areas of high boat density.
 Such moorings are often a source of conflict where boats pass at inappropriate speed or boats are not moored in accordance with best practice.

-4.4.2 Where on-line permanent moorings cannot be avoided they should, wherever possible, be located on the non-towpath side of the waterway, which traditionally would be privately owned.
+4.4.2 Where on-line permanent moorings cannot be avoided, they should, wherever possible, be located on the non-towpath side of the waterway, which traditionally would be privately owned.
+We recognise that there are cases that access to the offside may not be possible or practical.
+We also recognise that there are many historic on-line moorings already in place where it is not practical or possible to relocate.

-4.4.3 Whilst moored boats are considered part of the waterway scene, IWA is opposed to exceptionally lengthy on-line permanent moorings as they contribute to congestion, with navigating past such moorings seen as tedious and a source of conflict. for instance holding a steady course at a low speed is often difficult, particularly in high winds.
-There can also be adverse effects on some engines running at continuously low revolutions.
+4.4.3 IWA is opposed to exceptionally lengthy on-line permanent moorings as they contribute to congestion, with navigating past such moorings often seen as tedious and a source of conflict.
+Whilst moored boats are considered part of the waterway scene, holding a steady course past moored boats at a low speed is often difficult and may reduce control of steering, particularly in high winds.
 Navigation Authorities should address this problem with the landowner.
 A series of shorter lengths appropriately placed is considered better than one extensive continuous length.
+On very wide waterways then the reduction in speed may be unnecessary so lengthy on-line moorings may be less of an issue.

-4.4.4 Where on-line permanent moorings cannot be avoided the location of the moorings should take into consideration possible hazards that may occur, e.g. being too close to a bend or junction, impeding the navigation of other craft, on the outside of bends, or double mooring when the waterway is of a restricted width.
-In addition, the designed width of the waterway must be considered with two abreast moorings avoided on all waterways.
-There should always be room for two moving boats of appropriate width for the waterway to pass comfortably.
+4.4.4 Where on-line permanent moorings cannot be avoided the location of the moorings should be taken into consideration.
+Possible hazards may include, being too close to a bend or junction, impeding the navigation of other craft, on the outside of bends, or double mooring when the waterway is of a restricted width.

-4.4.5 For those on-line permanent moorings located near popular “Honey Pot” sites the visitor moorings must take preference near to the point of access.
+4.4.6 For those on-line permanent moorings located near popular “Honey Pot” sites, the visitor moorings must take preference near to the point of access.
 Navigation Authorities should re-designate existing situations in such circumstances.

-4.4.6 Wherever possible restoration projects should avoid the provision of on-line moorings.
-If they are necessary to make the restoration scheme viable they should be limited to the nontowpath side lay-by type.
+4.4.7 Wherever possible restoration projects should avoid the provision of on-line moorings.
+It is recognised that land for off-line moorings just may not be available.
+If on-line moorings are necessary to make the restoration scheme viable, they should be limited to the non–towpath side lay-by type.
 In these instances, the project will need to consider the need to provide basic services (water, sewage disposal etc.), land ownership, car parking provision and the effect thereof on the local population.

 5.Facilities

 5.1 All mooring providers should ensure a safe environment for access to vessels.
 Sites designated as Utility, Visitor or Permanent moorings should have a hard edge and an adequate depth of water maintained.
 There must be appropriate rings, bollards, cleats, slip rails or the like, of adequate size for the vessels using the navigation.
-These should be spaced so as to enable varying lengths of craft to adopt best mooring practice in such a way as to prevent linear movement (a spacing of 3 metres is recommended).
-Boaters should be encouraged to moor efficiently, sharing rings etc,. to enable as many moorings as possible to be available.
-Timber, plastic or other fendering should be installed so as to prevent any overhang which could cause damage to lowfreeboard craft.
+These should be spaced so as to enable varying lengths of craft to adopt best mooring practice in such a way as to prevent linear movement (a spacing of 3 metres between rings or bollards is recommended).
+Boaters should be encouraged to moor efficiently, sharing rings and mooring close to the next boat in busy moorings etc. to enable as many moorings as possible to be available.
+Timber, plastic or other fendering should be installed so as to prevent any overhang which could cause damage to low–freeboard craft.
 This is particularly important on lock and moveable bridge landings.
+It is recognised that on some waterways that short or multiple jetties or pontoons may be necessary rather than having a continuous mooring.

-5.2 All access points on to the site, and any facilities provided on the site, must meet current Health & Safety legislation and the requirements of the Disability Discrimination Act 2004.
+5.2 All access points on to the site, and any facilities provided on the site, must meet current Health & Safety legislation and the requirements of the Equality Act 2010.
 IWA draws attention to the duty of care placed on all parties involved in provision of moorings, including landowners.
+Care should be taken to ensure that non-slip surfaces should be provided where surfaces may be wet or frozen.
+Moorings should provide disabled access wherever possible.

-5.3 All permanent or visitor moorings situated on waterways subject to tides or regular floods should be provided with an entrance lock to maintain a fixed water level above flood or high tide levels, or with moorings allowing for rise and fall of the water level.
-This may be achieved by floating pontoons or sliding slip rails, which should be arranged to be accessible for the full range of sizes of vessel using the waterway.
+5.3 All permanent or visitor moorings situated on waterways subject to tides, or to regular flooding that takes the water level above that normally expected, should be provided with moorings that allow for the rise and fall of the water level.
+This may be achieved by floating pontoons, or sliding slip rails, which should be arranged to be accessible for the full range of sizes of vessel using the waterway.

 • Small Sites. (up to 10 boats).
-These should provide rubbish disposal, somewhere safe to park a car and a fresh water tap with a reasonable flow of potable drinking water.
+These should provide rubbish disposal, and a fresh water tap with a reasonable flow of potable drinking water.
 Toilet waste disposal facilities and mains electricity should be provided where practicable.
 At very small sites it is noted that it may not be practicable for these facilities to be provided and still keep the cost of the moorings low.
-The very smallest basic mooring sites, therefore, may not have any facilities provided beyond off-highway car parking, with the provision of any of the above facilities being subject to the practicalities of the site and the willingness of the land owner to provide them.
+The very smallest basic mooring sites, therefore, may have minimal facilities with the provision of any of the above facilities being subject to the practicalities of the site and the willingness of the landowner to provide them.

 • Medium Sites.
 (10-100 boats).
-These should provide rubbish disposal skips, safe parking and multiple fresh water taps with a reasonable flow of potable drinking water.
+These should provide rubbish disposal skips, sufficient car parking or good access to public transport, and multiple fresh water taps with a reasonable flow of potable drinking water.
 Toilet waste disposal facilities and mains electricity should be provided and where practicable pump out and showers.

 • Large sites.
 (100+ boats).
-These should provide rubbish disposal skips, safe car parking and multiple fresh water taps (all with a reasonable flow of potable drinking water), toilet waste disposal facilities, mains electricity, pump out and showers.
+These should provide rubbish disposal skips, sufficient car parking and multiple freshwater taps (all with a reasonable flow of potable drinking water), toilet waste disposal facilities, mains electricity, pump out and showers.
 Water and electricity supplies to each mooring position should be considered.
-If possible the site should be provided with some means of taking a boat out of the water for repairs (e.g. a dry dock, slipping facilities or a crane), with a covered area for undertaking weathersensitive work such as painting.
+If possible, the site should be provided with some means of taking a boat out of the water for repairs (e.g. a dry dock, slipping facilities or a crane), with a covered area for undertaking weather–sensitive work such as painting.
 Disposal facilities for oily waste should also be provided, with fuel sales, chandlery and perhaps painting and maintenance services (including DIY facilities).

 5.5 In the case of Medium & Large permanent mooring sites, a slipway suitable for launching trailable boats is desirable.
 [Note: The word “slipway” can refer either to small slipways, suitable for launching a trailable boat (e.g. with a 1 in 4 slope) or to larger slipways with a mechanism for pulling a larger boat out of the water for maintenance (which typically are wider and longer and have something like a 1 in 8 slope).
 In the context of this document “slipway” refers to that for launching/pulling out trailable boats, whilst “slipping facilities” refers to that used for carrying out maintenance on boats.]

-5.7 All permanent mooring sites should have sufficient designated car parking and/or should be located close to the public transport network.
+5.8 All permanent mooring sites should be located close to the public transport network, or should have sufficient designated car parking, or ideally both.
 Suitable pedestrian access and facilities should be provided for people travelling on foot, bicycle or public transport.
+Mooring sites should not rely on car parking on adjacent roads that may cause damage to verges or cause inconvenience to other properties.

 6. Guidance for Campaigning